-The Q&A with Andrew Hartman: Has Donald Trump brought back the culture wars?
+The Q&A with Andrew Hartman: Did the culture wars ever end?

 Andrew Hartman could hardly have known in 2008, when he began writing his history on America’s culture wars of the late-20th century, how timely the book would turn out to be.
 A War for the Soul of America: A History of the Culture Wars was published in April 2015, just two months before Donald Trump officially launched his stunning run to the presidency.